exsig/nodus/README.md

 channel and the new token coming in the other- basically turning into a Junction.
 In fact, maybe implemented via Junction underneath..

+Implementing a Junction node requires that it has to actively use actor-like semantics (including timeouts and possibly polling multiple streams) to request tokens on the input streams. [implemented by the fact that in reality it is waiting on all streams at all times, and then decides whether it applies to the given wait condition].

 **Probable Future**